Star Wars (film): Critical response

-Star Wars received many positive reviews upon its release.
-Roger Ebert of the Chicago Sun-Times called the film "an out-of-body experience".
-Vincent Canby of The New York Times described it as "the most elaborate ... most beautiful movie serial ever made".
-A. D. Murphy of Variety called the film "magnificent" and said Lucas had succeeded in his attempt to create the "biggest possible adventure fantasy" based on the serials and action epics of his childhood.
-Writing for The Washington Post, Gary Arnold gave the film a positive review, calling it "a new classic in a rousing movie tradition: a space swashbuckler."
-Star Wars was not without its detractors, however.
-Pauline Kael of The New Yorker said "there's no breather in the picture, no lyricism", and no "emotional grip".
-John Simon of New York magazine also panned the film, writing, "Strip Star Wars of its often striking images and its highfalutin scientific jargon, and you get a story, characters, and dialogue of overwhelming banality."
+According to Entertainment Weekly, many reviewers in 1977 were "overwhelmed" by Star Wars' charms, with particular praise going to C-3PO, R2-D2 and the Tatooine cantina scene.
+In the United States, Roger Ebert of the Chicago Sun-Times called the film "an out-of-body experience", while Vincent Canby of The New York Times described it as "the most elaborate ... most beautiful movie serial ever made".
+A. D. Murphy of Variety called the film magnificent, claiming that Lucas had succeeded in his attempt to create the "biggest possible adventure fantasy" based on the serials and action epics of his childhood.
+Gary Arnold of The Washington Post called the film "a new classic in a rousing movie tradition: a space swashbuckler."
+Gerald Clarke of Time called Star Wars "grand and glorious" and a "subliminal history of the movies, wrapped in a riveting tale of suspense and adventure, ornamented with some of the most ingenious special effects ever contrived for film."
+Gene Siskel of the Chicago Tribune thought Star Wars was a fun film with "spectacular" visual effects, but "not a great movie in the sense that it describes the human condition."

+In a negative review, Pauline Kael of The New Yorker wrote that Star Wars lacked "emotional grip".
+John Simon of New York magazine found the film boring, writing, "Strip Star Wars of its often striking images and its highfalutin scientific jargon, and you get a story, characters, and dialogue of overwhelming banality."
+Writing in The Nation, Robert Hatch called the film a "compilation of nonsense, largely derived but thoroughly reconditioned."
+Nevertheless, he predicted it would become a classic.
+Jonathan Rosenbaum of the Chicago Reader thought the characters of Star Wars lacked depth and existed merely to "keep the action going."
+Peter Keough of the Boston Phoenix called the film "a junkyard of cinematic gimcracks not unlike the Jawas' heap of purloined, discarded, barely functioning droids."

-In the UK, Barry Norman of Film... called the movie "family entertainment at its most sublime", which combines "all the best-loved themes of romantic adventure".
-The Daily Telegraphs science correspondent Adrian Berry said that Star Wars "is the best such film since 2001 and in certain respects it is one of the most exciting ever made".
+In the United Kingdom, Barry Norman of Film... called Star Wars "sublime" family entertainment that combines "all the best-loved themes of romantic adventure".
+The Daily Telegraphs science correspondent Adrian Berry described it as one of the most exciting films in the "space melodrama" genre, and the best since 2001: A Space Odyssey (1968).
 He described the plot as "unpretentious and pleasantly devoid of any 'message'".